What is Carer’s Allowance?

 Carer’s Allowance (CA) is a benefit that you can claim if you are a full-time carer.

-You can claim CA if you are in work, but you must not earn more than £120 a week (from April 8th 2019 it will raise to £123 a week).
+You can claim CA if you are in work, but you must not earn more than £132 a week after tax and National Insurance.
 CA is not affected by any savings you have.

 You qualify for CA if you: